Barrenjoey Head Lighthouse: Description

 Barrenjoey Headland itself retains plant associations typical of other headlands in the Sydney region before clearing occurred.
 Black she-oak scrub covers the more exposed areas, with Bangalay forest and small rainforest patches in more sheltered parts.
 Ocean rock platforms are inaccessible and less subject to scavenging than other Sydney platforms.
 These, together with associated rocky reefs and the seagrass beds in the sheltered bay, form a valuable littoral and sub-littoral environment.

 The Littoral rainforest at the base of the headland, includes two species considered significant, as they are uncommon in the Sydney Region – Pararchidendron pruinosum (snow wood) and Flagellaria indica (twining bamboo).
 Two fauna (bird) species listed on the schedules of the Threatened Species Conservation Act 1995 have been recorded at Barrenjoey Headland.
 They are Pandion haliaetus (the osprey) and Sterna fuscata (sooty tern).

 Littoral Rainforest in the NSW North Coast, Sydney Basin and South East Corner Bioregions have been listed as an endangered ecological community.
 The Barrenjoey Headland community occurs as a low closed forest with the canopy generally being 4-8m high throughout the type.
 The rainforest occupies only a small area of the headland (approx. 1 ha).
 The canopy is composed of a number of species, which include Guioa semiglauca, Acmena smithii (lily pilly), Pittosporum undulatum (sweet pittosporum), Syzygium oleosum (brush cherry), Parachidendron pruinosum (snow wood), Rhodomyrtus psidioides and Cassine australis.
-Vines are also present, the most common being Cissus antarctica (kangaroo vine), but others include Cissus hypoglauca (water vine), Parsonsia sp. (native jasmine), Marsdenia rostrata, Hibbertia dentata (golden guinea flower) and Hibbertia scandens (snake vine).
+Vines are also present, the most common being Cissus antarctica (kangaroo vine), but others include Cissus hypoglauca (water vine), Parsonsia sp. (native jasmine), Leichhardtia rostrata, Hibbertia dentata (golden guinea flower) and Hibbertia scandens (snake vine).
 The climber Flagellaria indica and epiphytic orchids (Dendrobium linguiforme) can be located in the rainforest.
 The cabbage palm species Livistonia australis is a conspicuous canopy emergent.